 The Board of Trustees of the University reserves the right to amend or modify the Plan at any time and for any reason with respect to both current and former employees and their dependents without further action by the University's Board of Trustees except where such action is subject to the provisions of a collective bargaining agreement.
-Such changes may include, but are not limited to, the right to (1) change or eliminate benefits, (2) increase or decrease employee contributions, (3) increase or decrease deductibles and/or copayments, (4) change the class(es) of employees and/or dependents covered by the Plan, and (5) change benefit providers.
 The University also reserves the right to terminate the Plan, or any portion of the Plan, at any time and for any reason.
 No amendment, termination or partial termination of the Plan will affect claims incurred for which items or services have been provided prior to the date of amendment, termination or partial termination.